-Their small size can be gauged from the fact that their length is about 10 to 13 cm and the weight is up to 11 grams.
-Crimson Chat are mainly found in grasslands, dunes and scrub areas.
+Their small size can be gauged from the fact that their length is about 10 to 13 cm and their weight is up to 11 grams.
+Crimson Chat are mainly found in grasslands, dunes, and scrub areas.

 During the breeding season, the female Crimson Chart lays 3 to 5 eggs at a time, which are pink or white in color and the size of these eggs is between 1 and 3 cm.
-Crimson Chart are primarily omnivores, feeding on insects, fruits and seeds.
+Crimson Charts are primarily omnivores, feeding on insects, fruits, and seeds.

 9. Tropical Parula